 James D. Hamilton*

 The GDP-based recession indicator index is a pattern-recognition algorithm that assigns dates to when recessions begin and end based on the observed dynamics of U.S. real GDP growth.
 To make a reliable inference, it is necessary to wait one quarter for data to be revised and confirm the current trend.
-Thus, with the 2013:Q3 advance GDP numbers released by the U.S. Bureau of Economic Analysis on November 7, 2013, a value of the recession indicator index describing economic conditions for the second quarter of 2013 can be calculated.
+Thus, with the 2013:Q4 advance GDP numbers released by the U.S. Bureau of Economic Analysis on January 30, 2014, a value of the recession indicator index describing economic conditions for the third quarter of 2013 can be calculated.
 To maximize usefulness as a real-time indicator, the index is not subsequently revised.
 The index ranges from 0 to 100, with a value above 50 indicating the data are more consistent with a recession than expansion.

+A paper by Marcelle Chauvet and James Hamilton (from Nonlinear Time Series Analysis of Business Cycles, 2006, edited by Costas Milas, Philip Rothman, and Dick van Dijk) proposed that we could declare the U.S. economy to be in a recession if the index rises above 67 percent.
 Based on the recession indicator index, the Great Recession was determined to have begun in 2007:Q4 and ended in 2009:Q2.
-These start and end dates for the recession are the same as were announced separately by the Business Cycle Dating Committee of the National Bureau of Economic Research (NBER), though the NBER did not issue its end-date declaration until September 2010.
+These start and end dates for the recession are the same as were announced separately by the Business Cycle Dating Committee of the National Bureau of Economic Research, though the NBER did not issue its end-date declaration until September 2010.

 *James Hamilton is a professor of economics at the University of California, San Diego.